About WSHSB page...

 Our annual Solo and Ensemble contest, also know as the SEC, is an exciting and much anticipated musical event held on a Saturday, generally in March.
 ALL band members, Cadet through Symphonic, are encouraged to participate in the SEC.
 Read more about this popular event on our SEC webpage.

 The WSHSB runs an economical, limited, rental program as a courtesy to its members.
 Highest priority is to meet the instruments need of new Cadet members at the start of each concert season.
 Instruments are offered on a first come first served basis as long as the WSHSB supply lasts.
 Contact the director, Mrs. Karen Borow, regarding the band's rental fees and available rental instruments.

 The WSHSB website is our primary means of communication.
 It is the responsibility of both parents and students to check the Member's News webpage regularly for the most current information.
 There members will find links to the weekly Rehearsal Notes, and a list of important dates and deadlines, etc. Information is for for both parents and students.
 Parents should also occasionally check the sign-up link on the Band Boosters webpage for any jobs still in need of volunteers.

 For the marching trimester the WSHSB is also known as "The Patriots".
 The marching trimester is voluntary and is open to current WSHSB members and non-members alike.
 We need both musicians and non-musicians.
-Any experienced home schooled musician, age 9 or older, is eligible to march with the WSHSB.
+Any experienced home schooled musician, elementary through high school, is eligible to march with the WSHSB.
 Musicians must have at least 1 school year of instruction or experience on their instrument.
 Well-disciplined and similarly experienced, non-home-schooled students as well as adult musicians are also encouraged and welcome to join.
 Besides musicians, there is also a need for non-musicians to fill the limited number of guard unit positions.
 For complete marching info see Summer Marching.